 Geographic Connection to Pennsylvania: Pittsburgh, Allegheny County

-In the 1970s, feminist activist Nancy Friday changed the social world with My Mother/My Self.
+In the 1970s, feminist activist Nancy Friday changed the social world with My Mother/My Self (1977).

 Nancy Friday, born in Pittsburgh, Pennsylvania, on August 27, 1937, changed the world in the 1970s by writing about female sexuality in My Secret Garden.
-She also authored seven other books—Forbidden Flowers (1975), My Mother/My Self (1977), Men in Love (1980), Jealousy (1985), Women on Top (1991), The Power of Beauty (1996), and Beyond My Control: Forbidden Fantasies in an Uncensored Age (2009).
-Friday explored sex and fantasy from a woman’s point of view.
+She also authored seven other books‚ Forbidden Flowers (1975), My Mother/My Self (1977), Men in Love (1980), Jealousy (1985), Women on Top (1991), The Power of Beauty (1996), and Beyond My Control: Forbidden Fantasies in an Uncensored Age (2009).
+Friday explored sex and fantasy from a woman's point of view.
 In her later writings, she also tackled relationship problems, most notably the significant, but difficult, mother/daughter relationship.
-Friday has homes in Key West, Florida, and New York, New York.
+Friday had homes in Key West, Florida, and New York, New York.
+On November 5, 2017, in her Manhattan home, Friday passed away at age 84 due to complications of Alzheimer's disease.

 My Secret Garden: Women's Sexual Fantasies.
 New York: Simon & Schuster, 1973.